thatsdone/mpmt/README.md

 # mpmt : Multi-Process Multi-Thread examples

-This directory contains various (normally) small example programs to see hehaviour differences of multi-process and multi-thread programming model frameworks of various languages.
+This directory contains various (normally) small example programs to see behaviour differences of multi-process and multi-thread programming model frameworks of various languages/runtimes.

 ## 1. A simple busy loop workload generator